Utilizing Live Poker Tells to Your Advantage – Expert Tips by Fedor Holz

 The player’s pulse is perhaps the biggest one in this group.
 Someone’s pulse rate will likely increase when they make a big bet on the river, for example.

 Knowing this alone isn’t as valuable.
 However, if you stay observant, you can pick up valuable information from your opponent.

 For someone holding the nuts, the pulse may increase for a brief period, but it will steadily slow down as they sit waiting for the decision, knowing they can’t lose.

-If someone is bluffing, though, their pulse might not calm down and will instead continue to increase as the time goes by and they are sat waiting for the decision that could cost them a huge chunk of their stack or even their tournament life.
+If someone is bluffing, though, their pulse might not calm down and will instead continue to increase as time goes by, and they are sat waiting for the decision that could cost them a huge chunk of their stack or even their tournament life.